rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 The architecture for the custom model is built and implemented as under:

 - A total of 5 convolutional layers are used with a kernel size of 3 and padding equal to 1.
-The convolutional layers are necesseray to extract the low level features from the images.
+The convolutional layers are necessary to extract the low-level features from the images.
-- The Max Pooling layers is used to downsize the spatial dimension, reduce the computations and remove the un-necessary information from the images.
+- The Max Pooling layers are used to downsize the spatial dimension, reduce the computations and remove the unnecessary information from the images.
-- 3 fully connected layers are used as decision making layers for classification purpose.
+- 3 fully connected layers are used as a decision making layers for classification purposes.
 They take in a total of 25088 features and downsize it to 133 classes of dog breeds
-- a single layer of dropout is used as to make sure the model is not getting overfitted on training it.
+- a single layer of dropout is used to make sure the model is not getting overfitted on training it.
-- Setting the loss function to cross entropy and optimizer to Stochastic Gradient Descent
+- Setting the loss function to cross-entropy and optimizer to Stochastic Gradient Descent

-Therefore for every convolutional we have the pooling performed to downsize and also dropout for every fully connected layer to prevent the model from overfitting condition.
-From the lst Fully connected network we have output of 133 which is the class breeds of the dog.
+Therefore for every convolutional, we have the pooling performed to downsize and also dropout for every fully connected layer to prevent the model from overfitting condition.
+From the list Fully connected network we have an output of 133 which is the class breeds of the dog.

-The train function being designed plays a vital role to train the custom model for classification purpose.
-Within the train function we carry following operations:
+The train function being designed plays a vital role to train the custom model for classification purposes.
+Within the train function we carry the following operations:
 - make use of the GPU to carry the work at a much faster pace.
 - evaluate the training loss
 - evaluate the validation loss

 Setting the parameters of the train function we will train the custom model using the training data of dog images.
 The epoch is set to 25 and the training is carried out on the custom model.
-We see there is a continuous drop in the loass till epoch 20.
+We see there is a continuous drop in the loss till epoch 20.
 At the epoch 20 we see that the training loss is about 3.978901  and validation loss is about 3.993918.
-The training loss is less than the validation loss and leads to overfit condition of the model.
+The training loss is less than the validation loss and leads to overfitting condition of the model.

-However, on tesing the model, we need to satidfy the pre-set consition of accuracy being more than 10%.
-In our case, on testing the data from the trained custom model, we acheive an accuracy of 12% of which 102 out of 836 are predicted right.
-Therefore, we satisfy the required condition of needed test accuracy.
+However, on testing the model, we need to satisfy the pre-set condition of accuracy being more than 10%.
+In our case, on testing the data from the trained custom model, we achieve an accuracy of 12% of which 102 out of 836 are predicted right.
+Therefore, we satisfy the required condition of the needed test accuracy.

 #### Implementation of Model for Transfer Learning

-Initially we are calling the pre-trained model of VGG-16 with the pre-trained weights.
-As the reason, the pre-trained parameters is set to True.
+Initially, we are calling the pre-trained model of VGG-16 with the pre-trained weights.
+As a reason, the pre-trained parameters is set to True.
 We are also freezing the parameters i.e. weights of the VGG-16 model in lower convolutional layers and adding the custom model with a layer of trainable parameters as required.
 We set the last classifier layer with 4096 features and 133 as the number of classes as required as our output.

-Also specifying the loss function to Cross Entropy and optimizer to Stochastic Gradient Descent, we are training the machine by making use of the cuda for training purpose.
+Also specifying the loss function to Cross-Entropy and optimizer to Stochastic Gradient Descent, we are training the machine by making use of the cuda for training purposes.
 The parameter - epoch is set to 8 and the model is trained and we also observe there is a considerable decrease in the loss.
-Using the best validation accuracy of the model by saving it on training, we are testing our models performance on the test data.
+Using the best validation accuracy of the model by saving it on training, we are testing our model's performance on the test data.

 The result of the transfer learning model when evaluated on the testing data gives us an accuracy of about 85%.
 This satisfies the required condition set in prior.